Inverness Suspension Bridges leading into the city

 Can you spot The Loch Ness Monster near the Palace Hotel

-Well within your reach is the beautiful Glen Affric in the Highlands
+Well within your reach is the beautiful Glen Affric - enjoy breath taking views.

-There is lots to see and do around Inverness so here are the links for you and remember to download your free Local Activity Guide on the right handside of this page lists all free attractions too.
+There is lots to see and do around Inverness.
+Inverness Local Area & Fun gives you lots of links and remember to download your free Visitors Attraction Guide too!

 Fantastic fun for all see Landmark Forest Theme Park.
 Out on a boat Dolphin spotting on the Moray Firth see Pheonix Cruises.
-Three really good local visitor attractions House of Beauly, Falls of Shin (all ages with Adventure Play Area, Mini Golf, Wildlife and loads more) & Baxters at Fochabers all driving distance.
+Or try Baxters at Fochabers a but of a drive but very tasty.
 Dramatic highland landscapes visit Cairngorm National Park and Mountain Railway.
 Or have a go on the Strathspey Steam Railway.
 For wildlife choose Highland Wildlife Park or the Black Isle Wildlife Park.
 For outdoor adventures there are Boots & Paddles, Loch Insch and Ace Adventures near Aviemore or why not try Experience 4×4.
 For a little history see Highland Folk Museum at Newtonmore.
 For easy family fun get on the bus with Inverness Sightseeing the hop on and off bus.
 Or take a trip to Orkney from Inverness during the summer all in 1 day with John O’Groats Ferry Inverness to Orkney.

-Just a little note on local Beaches with web links so you can plan your visit including Nairn Beaches, Rosemarkie Beach, Dornoch Beach and Findhorn Beach.
-For more information download the Summary Information Guide 2013.
+Just a little note on local Beaches with web links so you can plan your visit including Nairn Beaches, Rosemarkie Beach, Dornoch Beach and Moray & Findhorn Beaches.
+For more information download the Visitor Attractions Guide.

 Out and About on Loch Ness